-Certificate II in Construction Pathways CPC20220
+Course: Certificate II in Construction Pathways CPC20220 - (Construction - 240 indicative hours)

-Course: Construction (240 indicative hours)
+4 Preliminary and/or HSC units in total.
+Board Developed Course.
 The Curriculum Framework course is accredited for the HSC and provides Learners with the opportunity to obtain nationally recognised vocational qualifications.
 This is known as dual accreditation.